porfinogeneta/Particles/README.md

 ## Credits

-Fireworks app
+Particles app: fireworks

-Project backbone inspired by [KidsCanCode](https://www.youtube.com/c/KidscancodeOrg/videos)
+Project inspired by [The Coding Train] (https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) especially by the series The Coding Chellenge and by [DaFluffyPotato] (https://www.youtube.com/channel/UCYNrBrBOgTfHswcz2DdZQFA) especially by the particles series